 This article covers how to fit a roof windows, and how to fix common problems with leaking roof windows.
 The videos two first videos below show the fitting of Velux windows into both common interlocking concrete tiles and slate.
 The last video shows a Keylite roof window fitted into plain tiles.

-How to fit a Velux into a interlocking tiled roof.
+- How to fit a Velux into an interlocking tiled roof.

 How to Fit a Velux window

 Firstly you’re going to find fitting a Velux is very similar to fitting any other brand of roof window apart from a few minor differences in trims and flashings.
 Once you’ve fitted one it’s not much of a leap to almost all other brands.

 Can I fit roof windows side by side or on top of each other

 Yes you can, what you need is a ‘combi flashing’